 Please remember when you order your prescriptions order only what you need.
 Please see Waste Medications for further details.

-Medication waste is serious growing problem within the NHS, for more information please
+Medication waste is serious growing problem within the NHS, for more information please see this Unused prescription medicines leaflet.

 The Ryalls Park Medical Centre computer system identifies patients who are either ordering repeat medications too early or have not had a particular medication regularly.